KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:22`

 **Description**:
-The `reset_lead_filters` method is likely designed to clear or reset any filters applied to a list or view of leads within the EeazyCRM application, allowing users to start with a default or unfiltered view of the leads data.
+The `reset_lead_filters` method is used to clear or reset the filters applied to the leads in the EeazyCRM application.
+It is likely called by a user or system process when there is a need to view all leads without any applied filters.

 ---